What Parties Are Involved When Getting A Mortgage And Buying A House?

-Additional Parties To Consider
+Additional Parties To Consider When Buying A Home

-You may need to partner with other professionals during your home sale in addition to the ones we’ve listed above.
+You may need to partner with other professionals during your home purchase in addition to the ones we’ve listed above.
 You might need a home contractor, for instance, once you receive your home inspection results.
 Many times, the seller will agree to pay for repairs or adjust the price of the home to offset this expense.

 You might also want to hire more specialized companies, including pest inspectors, to more thoroughly examine inspection results.
 Work with your real estate agent to determine if you need to hire additional professionals.

 There are many parties who will enter the process at different times during the home buying journey.
 Understand the steps of the buying process and when you’ll need other professionals to jump in so you can better navigate each step.
 Lean on your real estate agent or REALTOR® to make recommendations – it can save you a lot of time when you need to hire a specific professional – but feel free to do your own research.

 It’s your house and financial future, so it’s crucial to be involved and informed during each step.

-Home Buying - 7-minute read
+Home Buying - 9-minute read